dnoegel/dnoegel.github.io/content/posts/2023-11-22-climate-control.md

 Additionally, (c) a photo transistor is used to detect if the AC is on or not.
 The transistor is taped to one of the LEDs on the AC - so whenever the photo transistor detects some light I can assume that the AC is active.
 This is especially useful as the ON and the OFF signal of the remote are the same - so would be hard to determine automatically if the AC is currently running or not.

 ## The circuit(s)
 Actually there are two circuits: One for reading the original IR signal initially and another permanent one to "make the AC smart".
 The circuit described below focuses on the latter.
-For reading the IR signal you can easily check out the github repository linked below - or just open `IRemote->SimpleReceiver` from the example section in your arduino IDE.
+For reading the IR signal you can just open `IRremote->SimpleReceiver` from the example section in your arduino IDE or check it [here](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/examples/SimpleReceiver/SimpleReceiver.ino).

 For the permanent circuit I am using another one of my trusted ESP 32, a BPW 40 NPN photo transistor and a KY-005 IR emitter.
 Furthermore, a
 100kΩ resistor is used to pull up the data pin which is connected to the BPW 40 emitter.